sushmarchandran/iter8-kfserving/docs/experimentanatomy.md

 > Iter8 experiments generally identify a `winning version` (`winner`) based on the experiment criteria.
 Typically, traffic shifts progressively towards the winner during the experiment, and the winner is promoted at the end.

-The following picture illustrates the main elements of an iter8 experiment specification using this [sample experiment manifest](../samples/experiments/example1.yaml).
+The following picture illustrates the main elements of an iter8 experiment.

 ![Anatomy of an experiment](images/experimentanatomy.png)
 ---